ash0080/gun.doc.cn/API.md

 <a href="https://youtu.be/F2FSMsxMSic" title="GUN map"><img src="http://img.youtube.com/vi/F2FSMsxMSic/0.jpg" width="425px"></a><br>

-Loop over each property in a node, and listen to each property as well as any changes on the node itself (such as future inserts).
-It is essentially performing a [`.path`](#path) on each field.

-If you don't know the property names to [`.path`](#path) into, or need to `"forEach"` over a group of data, the `.map` function is usually your best choice.
-It accepts two arguments:

- - a `callback` function.

-> Note: In future versions of gun the `callback` function will act as a transform filter.
-If no callback is specified, it will default to a transform filter that makes no changes to the data (therefore acting like a `forEach`).
-In the meantime, we highly recommend you do not pass `map` a callback, and instead either `map().on(cb)` or `map().val(cb)` to get the data.
+Map iterates over each property and item on a node, passing it down the chain, behaving like a forEach on your data.
+It also subscribes to every item as well and listens for newly inserted items.
+It accepts one argument:

+ - a `callback` function that transforms the data as it passes through.
+If the data is transformed to `undefined` it gets filtered out of the chain.

+> Note: As of `v0.6.x` the transform function is in experimental mode.
+Please play with it and report bugs or suggestions on how it could be improved to be more useful.

 ## Examples
 Iterate over an object